hashicorp/packer/website/source/docs/builders/osc-bsuvolume.html.md

 each category, the available configuration keys are alphabetized.

-In addition to the options listed here, a [communicator](../templates/communicator.html) can be configured for this builder.
+In addition to the options listed here, a [communicator](/docs/templates/communicator.html) can be configured for this builder.

 ### Required:

 - `access_key` (string) - The access key used to communicate with OUTSCALE.
 [Learn how to set this](outscale.html#authentication)

-- `omi_name` (string) - The name of the resulting OMIS that will appear when managing OMIs in the Outscale console or via APIs.
-This must be unique.
-To help make this unique, use a function like `timestamp` (see [template engine](../templates/engine.html) for more info).

 - `vm_type` (string) - The Outscale VM type to use while building the OMI, such as `t2.small`.